 I’m also able to create my own IDE features with OpenTools API.
 And that’s what I did!
 I created a new menu with shortcuts to external applications, documentation, and a DataSet visualizer to help my teammates with the daily work.
 You have no idea how much it has helped us!

 I choose Delphi because it’s definitely RAD.
 It’s possible to create a CRUD application in less than ten minutes.
 All we need is a few FireDAC components, a

 TDBNavigator.
 Just plug them all together and it’s done.
 No code.

 I choose Delphi because of its documentation.
-Embarcadero DocWiki brings tutorials, code examples and libraries references to support developers, always updated to the latest version of the product.
+Embarcadero DocWiki brings tutorials, code examples and library references to support developers, always updated to the latest version of the product.
 Speaking of code examples, click here to access a page with 738 examples provided by Embarcadero!

 I choose Delphi because it’s simple to verify the flow of execution.
-I can debug the code to inspect objects, watch variables, modify values, evaluate expressions and change execution point whenever needed.
+I can debug the code to inspect objects, watch variables, modify values, evaluate expressions and change execution points whenever needed.
 Thus, tracing semantic errors becomes very easy.